TNanukem/chip8-emulator/README.md

 ### Next Steps
 1. Correct ROM file name handling for input and save/load state.
+2. Create .gitignore and Makefile.
-2. Create an UI for ROM selection and other options.
+3. Create an UI for ROM selection and other options.
-3. Sound system.
+4. Sound system.
 ### Completed
 1. Basic hardware structure.
 2. Emulation lopp.